emfcamp/Website/templates/about/health.md

 Camping gas accidents can cause serious burns.
 Never change gas canisters in or near a tent and make sure the canister is threaded properly before lighting.

 ## Hearing damage
-Exposure to loud music can cause damage to your hearing &mdash; we provide free earplugs at the Info desk and at Null Sector.
+Exposure to loud music can cause damage to your hearing &mdash; we provide free earplugs at the Info desk and at NullSector.
 Please use them if you don't have your own!

 ## Tick bites
 EMF is held in a deer park, which increases the risk of tick bites, although in our experience this is rare.